 In the dynamic scheduling context, appointment decisions are made one at a time as customers request appointments.
-Figure 2 depicts a simple case with 2 customers.
-The first customer requests an appointment with probability 1 and the second customer requests with probability q (with probability 1-q a second customer does not request an appointment).
-We assume d = 0, thus overtime corresponds to makespan, and $Z_1$ and $Z_2$ are independent and identically distributed service durations.
-For this special case, Erdogan and Denton (2011) prove that it is optimal to schedule customers in FCFS order (as opposed to scheduling the second (add-on) customer first referred to as add-on-first-served (AOFS)) when the waiting costs for two customers are also identical.
-The model we consider in this article is more general than the model discussed in Erdogan and Denton (2011).
-We use it to establish conditions under which FCFS or AOFS may be optimal.
+Figure 2 depicts a simple case with two customers.
+The first customer requests an appointment with probability one and the second customer requests with probability q (with probability 1 - q a second customer does not request an appointment).
+We assume d = 0; thus, overtime corresponds to makespan, and Z_1 and Z_2 are independent and identically (i.i.d.) distributed service durations.
+For this special case, Erdogan and Denton (2011) proved that it is optimal to schedule customers in FCFS order (as opposed to scheduling the second (add-on) customer first re-

-We formulate the general on-line appointment sequencing and scheduling problem as a stochastic mixed integer program (MIP) with binary decision variables representing patient sequencing decisions and continuous decision variables representing inter-arrival times and appointment times.
+We formulate the general online appointment sequencing and scheduling problem as a stochastic MIP with binary decision variables representing patient sequencing decisions and continuous decision variables representing inter-arrival times and appointment times.
 The appointment scheduling process is as follows.
-Customers request appointments for a specific day of service and requests arise probabilistically over time up any time prior to the day of service until some cutoff time at which the schedule is closed (e.g. 5pm the day before the day of service) or a maximum of n appointments is reached.
-Customers are quoted their appointment times on-line as requests arise over time.
+Customers request appointments for a specific day of service and requests arise probabilistically over time up any time prior to the day of service until some cutoff time at which the schedule is closed (e.g., 5 pm the day before the day of service) or a maximum of n appointments is reached.
+Customers are quoted their appointment times online as requests arise over time.
 The sequence of appointments may change over time as the appointment schedule evolves; however, once an appointment time is quoted for a given customer it cannot be changed.
 The sequential nature of this process can be formulated as a multi-stage stochastic program with stages representing each customer request.
 We formulate this multi-stage problem as a two-stage stochastic MIP with constraints that enforce non-anticipativity of the sequence of appointment scheduling decisions.
-We use the following notation, where upper case indicates random variables and bold face indicates vectors:
+We use the following notation, where upper case indicates random variables and boldface indicates vectors.